tikv/rfcs/text/0077-in-memory-pessimistic-locks.md

 In `pre_transfer_leader`, the leader serializes current pessimistic locks into bytes and modifies `valid` to `false`.
 Then, later `AcquirePessimisticLock` commands will fall back to proposing locks.
 In this way, we can guarantee the pessimistic locks either exist in the serialized bytes, or are replicated through Raft.

-The serialized pessimistic locks are carried in the `context` of `MsgTransferLeader` sent by the leader.
+The serialized pessimistic locks and the current `propose_index` are carried in the `context` of `MsgTransferLeader` sent by the leader.
 The context format should be designed to have forward compatibility.
+When the follower receives the `MsgTransferLeader`, it needs to verify the `propose_index` is smaller than the current `applied_index` before ingesting the locks into its lock table.
+Otherwise, the follower should reject the leader transfer request.

 By default, a Raft message has a size limit of 1 MiB.
 We will guarantee that the total size of in-memory pessimistic locks in a single region will not exceed the limit.
 This will be discussed later.

-If the leader transfer is rejected, we should revert `valid` to `true`.
+If the transfer leader message is lost or rejected, we need to revert `valid` to `true`.
+But it is not possible for the leader to know.
+So, we have to use a timeout to implement it.
+That means, we can revert `valid` to `true` if the leader is still not transferred after some period.
+And if the leader receives the `MsgTransferLeader` response from the follower after the timeout, it should ignore the message and not trigger a leader transfer.

 ### Region merge

 On region merge, the source region can send the pessimistic locks to the target region via `CommitMerge`.

-In `on_ready_prepare_merge`, we can first set `valid` to `false` to disable writing pessimistic locks to memory.
+In `propose_normal`, we can first set `valid` to `false` to disable writing pessimistic locks to memory.

 In `schedule_merge`, the leader of the source region can serialize current pessimistic locks into bytes and set `valid` to `false`.
 The serialized pessimistic locks are carried in `CommitMergeRequest`.
 This means we need an extra field in `CommitMergeRequest`: